 Drawing on over a decade of image-making and research on themes of protest and urban space, Irish artist Joy Gerrard archives and painstakingly remakes media-borne crowd images.
-Her subjects include climate change, Brexit, BLM protests and women’s equalities.
+Her subjects include climate change, Brexit, BLM protests, and women’s equalities.
 These crowds are re-imaged in large monochrome paintings and small complex drawings made with Japanese ink.

 The elemental simplicity of Gerrard’s ink drawings and paintings contradicts the material complexity of making.
 The viewer considers the precarious freedom of protest and the relation between populism and representative democracy.
 In her work, the figure of the crowd represents an expression of collective agency.
 Gerrard’s crowds are often viewed from above in built environments, indicating media surveillance.

-The fluidity and drama of the moment is expressed through precise, expressive mark-making.
+The fluidity and drama of the moment are expressed through precise, expressive mark-making.
 Moments of protest are thus figured against enduring historical structures and the re-scaling of news images into dramatic, painterly forms disrupts our understanding of their ephemerality.

-In Precarious Freedom, Gerrard is showing a series of drawings made during 2020 and 2021 and new, large scale installation works.
+In Precarious Freedom, Gerrard is showing a series of drawings made during 2020 and 2021 and new, large-scale installation works.

-It’s unified, monochrome sculptural form might prompt us to reflect on how the pandemic has reinforced nationhood, borders and blocs.
+Its unified, monochrome sculptural form might prompt us to reflect on how the pandemic has reinforced nationhood, borders, and blocs.

 In response to very recent protests focusing on women’s rights and freedoms, Gerrard has made Barrier.
 In these painted screen works, the images are bisected and folded, from other perspectives, the viewer can see the whole image.
 The free-standing paintings become barricades within the gallery space.

-Barrier 1 reproduces a helicopter view of the Sisters Uncut protest that moved through central London from Scotland Yard to Westminster after the Clapham Common vigil for Sarah Everard, a young woman abducted and murdered by a police officer.
+Barrier 1 reproduces a helicopter view of the Sisters Uncut protest that moved through central London from Scotland Yard to Westminster after the Clapham Common vigil for Sarah Everard, a young woman abducted and murdered by police officer.
 The protest is small; in contrast to many of Gerrard’s other crowds, it does not fill the streets but is dominated by the surrounding architecture and contained by lines of police.
 At around a thousand people, viewed from a commanding, surveillant height, it appears vulnerable and a more identifiably embodied presence.

-The event itself controversially blurred the distinction between protest and vigil for the loss of Everard’s life, generating troubling media coverage of young women protesting against violence being grappled to the floor and physically restrained during arrest.
+The event itself controversially blurred the distinction between protest and vigil for the loss of Everard’s life, generating troubling media coverage of young women protesting against violence being grappled to the floor and physically restrained during the arrest.
 Importantly for the subjects of Gerrard’s work, the Sarah Everard protest also marked a moment overshadowed by a new and disputed UK Police Bill, the intent of which is to radically increase state powers to control public demonstrations.